Undergraduate students - FAQ

 - NSERC Undergraduate Science Research Award (NSERC-USRA): a research-work term in a research a lab.

-- Faculty of Science Undergraduate Research Award (SURA): a research-work term in a research lab.
+- Faculty of Science Undergraduate Research Award (SURA): a research-work term in a research lab. for more information, see terms of reference and application.

 - Workstudy program: gain experience during the Fall and Spring term working in a teaching or research lab.